pmq20/libsquash/README.md

 ## Building

-On most systems you could build and test the library using the following commands,
+On most systems you could build the library using the following commands,

     mkdir build
     cd build
     cmake ..
     cmake --build .
-    ctest --verbose

 ## Extra API's